ktwwong/KTgames/README.md

 https://github.com/ktwwong/KTgames

-Or, if you want to listen to the aurthor demostration, there come the youtube presentation link:
+Or, if you want to listen to the author demonstration, there come the youtube presentation link:

 https://youtu.be/WBGfqgVyMrw